Restoration Recovery outpatient addiction treatment logo

 Primary drug of abuse, 2,566-patient NEJM cohort

 In the NEJM 2012 cohort of 2,566 opioid-dependent patients entering treatment, OxyContin as primary drug of abuse fell from 35.6% to 12.8% in the 21 months after the 2010 abuse-deterrent reformulation.
 66% of former OxyContin users said they switched to another opioid, heroin most commonly — and heroin use in the cohort nearly doubled.
-Supply-side reform without demand-side treatment moved patients sideways, not out.
+Cutting the prescription supply without offering treatment pushed most of those patients toward other opioids rather than out of dependence.

 From the OxyContin Era to Now